joshchontw/Network-Automation-and-Security/README.md

 In my lab, there is a Cisco and Juniper router, a FortiGate firewall, and three Arista switches.
 I will be using Ansible to connect to all devices (except the firewall) and perform various commands.
 I specifically set out to create a multi-vendor environment because while one company may use a Cisco-heavy stack, another company may prefer Juniper, and so on.

+I am able to interact with Git and make changes to this repository via the NAT node.
+The NAT node gives the ControlNode internet connectivity.

 ### Task 1: Retrieving the version of the devices
 ##### After running 'ansible-playbook show_version.yaml'